MarlonJrBM/mm_makefile/README.md

 # mm_makefile

 Simple Makefile I use with my brief projects.
+Also includes vscode and clang-format files.

 All files in this repo are under GPLv3.